 - Collect contact information from any relevant witnesses.

-- Contact the Consumer Product Safety Commission immediately to alert them to the defective product and to see if the product had previously been recalled.
+- Contact the Consumer Product Safety Commission immediately to alert them to the defective product.
+And, to see if there was a product recall previously.

-Any number of products may be defective, including the airbags or brakes on a car, a prescribed medication, workplace machines, consumer products, or construction equipment found on a job site.
-Because liability cases in the State of New Jersey can be extremely complex, it is critical you contact a knowledgeable attorney immediately.
+Any number of products may be defective.
+Including the airbags or brakes on a car, a prescribed medication, workplace machines, and consumer products.
+Or, construction equipment found on a job site.
+Liability cases in the State of New Jersey can be extremely complex.
+Therefore, it is critical you contact a knowledgeable attorney immediately.

 At Rossetti & DeVoto P.C., we’ve successfully represented hundreds of individuals who were victims of defective products.
-Our results speak for themselves: a $5.5 million jury verdict against General Motors when Harold Tucker, a 69-year-old man was paralyzed from the chest down in an automobile accident as a result of a defective seatbelt; $3.5 million for a client that was scalped by workplace conveyor; and $2.75 million for a client who suffered severe brain injuries as a result of a defectively designed delivery van.
+Our results speak for themselves: a $5.5 million jury verdict against General Motors when Harold Tucker, a 69-year-old man was paralyzed from the chest down in an automobile accident as a result of a defective seatbelt; $3.5 million for a client that the workplace conveyor scalped; and $2.75 million for a client who suffered severe brain injuries as a result of a defectively designed delivery van.

 At Rossetti & DeVoto we work tirelessly for our clients and aggressively and passionately fight for their rights.
 If you are the victim of a defective or recalled product, give us a call today at 844-263-6260.